durandaltheta/sthread/README.md

 The main thread-like object provided by the library is `st::fiber`, an object which can manage a system thread and process incoming messages.

-Instead of functions `st::fiber`s execute c++ functors.
-A functor is a class which has a function call overload allowing you to execute the object like a function, IE:
+Instead of functions `st::fiber`s execute an object's `recv()` method:
 ```
 struct MyClass {
-    void operator()(st::message msg) { /* ... */ }
+    void recv(st::message msg) { /* ... */ }
 };
 ```

-Functors (as used by this library) have several advantages over raw functions.
+Thread objects (as used by this library) have several advantages over raw functions.
 - The thread's message receive loop is managed by the library
 - The thread's lifecycle is managed by the library
 - Sending messages to the thread is provided by the library
-- Functors allow for inheritance
+- Objects allow for inheritance
-- Functors allow for public enumerations and child classes to be defined as part of its namespace, which is useful for organizing what messages and message payload data types the thread will listen for.
+- Objectss allow for public enumerations and child classes to be defined as part of its namespace, which is useful for organizing what messages and message payload data types the thread will listen for.
-- Functors allow for class method definitions, instead of forcing the user to rely on lambdas, local objects or global namespace functions if further function calls are desired.
+- Objects allow for class method definitions, instead of forcing the user to rely on lambdas, local objects or global namespace functions if further function calls are desired.
-- Initialization (constructor), runtime execution (`void operator()(st::message`), and deinitialization (destructor) are broken in to separate functions, which I think makes them more readable.
+- Initialization (constructor), runtime execution (`void recv(st::message`), and deinitialization (destructor) are broken in to separate functions, which I think makes them more readable.
 A thread running only a raw function requires everything be managed within that function or within child objects managed by that function.

 ## Requirements
 - C++11